Do Guinea Pigs Fight? How to Stop Guinea Pigs From Fighting!

 4. Small Cage

 When you aren’t stimulating your guinea pig with toys, vegetables, or something to do, they become bored and uneasy.
-This means there will be a higher chance of them starting a fight with other piggies.
+This means there will be a higher chance of guinea pigs fighting.
 To avoid this, make sure they have something to do.
 It can be something as simple as munching on hay or letting them out for floor time, just make sure there is plenty of fun to go around.
 You can replicate some of the fun activities we made such as our DIY Cottage Hidey and Orange Bear Snack.

-In the end, not all fights need intervention.
+In the end, not all guinea pig fights need intervention.
 Most fights occur when there is no actual issue present and most likely will end sooner than you expect.
-Just keep watch for when fights become more serious and be prepared to stop it.
+Just keep watch for when fights become more serious to stop guinea pigs from fighting any further.